psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 Hartland than comments on the rambling nature of Owen's letters, and whilst not wanting to follow him down the garden path, seems to feel obliged to put Owen right:

 > He is to be congratulated on his capacity for talking round a subject.
 I shall not follow him in his interesting but discursive remarks, but shall content myself with observations on one or two points.
 He complains that I have absolutely ignored Christian rites.
-Quite so ; I was not dealing with the origin, but merely with the fact.
+Quite so; I was not dealing with the origin, but merely with the fact.

 He is also happy to have a sensible dicussion with Owen, but Owen needs to make substantive and supported comments if he expects a response: